neon64/dotfiles/.config/bin/install_dotfiles/README.md

 - `install_dotf` - install the dotfiles (and required packages) on an existing system
 - `arch_0` - configure Arch and dotfiles (nearly) from scratch

+## Big caveat - the problem with installer scripts

+Inevitably, things change as one further fine-tunes their system.
+Thus, the contents of these install scripts is far from what I actually run on my system on a day-to-day basis.
+Perhaps the only way of permanently fixing this would be to switch to a distribution like NixOS which is entirely configured by configuration files in a stateless manner.

+Alas, Arch is more convenient in the short-term, so I think these install scripts will always remain, albeit somewhat half-baked.

 ## `arch_0`

 `arch_0` is like 'step 0' for installing the dotfiles on Arch Linux.